BUZZ-Blimps/Basestation/V5/README.md

 3. To connect to the web server on another device, verify you are on the same Wi-Fi network as the web server.

 ## Summary
 This repository contains the basestation code.
-The basestation is primarily used to view all available blimps and send commands to the currently connected blimp through the use of an Xbox controller or keyboard.
+The basestation is primarily used to view all available blimps and send commands to the currently connected blimp through the use of an Xbox controller.
 A secondary feature of the basestation is the ability to view livestreams from each blimp, which is available through a hyperlink using the stream section of the main page on the basestation.

 The basestation uses Python with the Flask framework for the backend and HTML and JavaScript for the frontend.
 <p align="center">